GenomicsAotearoa/RNA-seq-workshop/1.Quality_Assessment/README.md

 - Use MultiQC to view our analysis results
 ---

-Several tools available to do so.
-For this workshop, we will use fastqc.
+Several tools available to do quality assessemnt.
+For this workshop, we will use `fastqc`.

 First, it is always good to verify where we are: